Sentences and Questions

 ESL Was Were Game - Grammar and Speaking: Forming Sentences and Questions, Freer Practice - Group Work

-In this engaging was and were game, students practice forming affirmative and negative sentences as well as questions with 'was' and 'were'.
-The game also helps students practice subject-verb agreement... read more
+In this engaging was and were game, students practice making affirmative and negative sentences and yes/no questions with 'was' and 'were' by combining subject, 'be', and complement cards.
+The first...

 Was and Were Race